code-iai/iai_kinect2/README.md

 First you should look at this FAQ and the [FAQ from libfreenect2](https://github.com/OpenKinect/libfreenect2#faq).
 Secondly, look at [issue page from libfreenect2](https://github.com/OpenKinect/libfreenect2/issues) and the [issue page of iai_kinect2](https://github.com/code-iai/iai_kinect2/issues) for similar issues and solutions.

+#### Will it work with OpenCV 3.0

+Right now it will not work with OpenCV 3.0.
+The default version in Ubuntu and ROS and therefore also for the iai_kinect2 package is OpenCV 2.4.x.

 #### kinect2_bridge is not working / crashing, what is wrong?

 There are many reasons why `kinect2_bridge` might not working.
 The first thing to find out whether the problem is related to `kinect2_bridge` or `libfreenect2`.
 A good tool for testing is `Protonect`, it is a binary located in `libfreenect2/examples/protonect/bin/Protonect`.
 It uses libfreenect directly with a minimal dependency on other libraries, so it is a good tool for the first tests.